pakreinbold/PDE_Discovery_Weak_Formulation/README.md

 # PDE_Discovery_Weak_Formulation
+MATLAB codes for papers:
+##Robust and Optimal Sparse Regression for Nonlinear PDE Models
+References and authorship are attributed both in the MATLAB codes (provided in the Chaos2019 directory), as well in the paper for which this directory was created.
+Summary of included files below:

+KS_Integrate.m: Integrator for Kuramoto-Sivashinsky equation by Trefethen.

+ParEst_WF_KS.m: Implementation of the weak formulation method for the Kuramoto-Sivashinsky equation.

+find_coeffs.m: A general solver for sparse regression from the linear system $\Theta*X = 0$.

+weight_full.m: Helper method for generating weight functions and their derivatives.

+weight_poly.m: Helper method for generating weight functions' components in 1D.

- MATLAB codes for Paper: Using Noisy or Incomplete Data to Discover Models of Spatiotemporal Dynamics
+##Using Noisy or Incomplete Data to Discover Models of Spatiotemporal Dynamics

 In Time_Integrators all MATLAB codes used to generate data sets can be found, and the data set for the Kuramoto-Sivashinsky equation is given directly (in addition to its integrator).
-References and authorship is attributed both in the MATLAB codes, as well in the paper for which this directory was created.
-Brief instructions for use are given below
+References and authorship are attributed both in the MATLAB codes, as well in the paper for which this directory was created.
+Brief instructions for use are given below:

 KS_Integrator_Trefethen.m : Running this directly should generate the data set in the same directory; some modification to the variable "nplt" on line 31 is necessary for different time resolutions of the stored trajectory.